RalfGunterRotstein/RalfGunterRotstein/README.md

 Hello!
 I’m @RalfGunterRotstein.

-- I’m interested in getting a full time job as a **front-end developer**, either by remote working, or somewhere near Brazil.
+- I’m interested in getting a full time job as a **front-end developer**, either by remote working or somewhere near Brazil.

 - I have a degree in **Computer Science** and in Digital Games.